fmatter/pyradigms/examples/README.md

 * Source: Unimorph project, [Murrinhpatha repo](https://github.com/unimorph/mwf)

 This is a long list of Murrinhpatha verb forms.
-The data should probably not be taken at face value, as I had to correct two apparently homophonous roots *la* to *ila* ('surface classifier') and *ula* ('eating classifier' (?)) from [Mansfield (2014)](https://doi.org/10.25911/5d723cd88582b).
+The data should probably not be taken at face value, as I had to correct two apparently homophonous roots *la* to *ila* ('surface classifier') and *ula* ('eating classifier' (?)), based on the information in [Mansfield (2014)](https://doi.org/10.25911/5d723cd88582b).
-Thus, the entries in the Verb column should probably all be longer.
+Thus, the entries in the Verb column should probably all be longer, but they suffice for practice purposes.

 ## latin_noun_entries_short.csv